 Always ask whether there is a large loss waiver of deductible clause in the policy because this information can make a major difference in a claim payout.

-In this example, Amanda's decision to go with option 1 would get her $5,000 more in a large claim because as soon as damage in a claim exceeded $5,000 the deductible would be waived.
+In this example, Amanda's decision to go with option 1 would get them $5,000 more in a large claim because as soon as damage in a claim exceeds $5,000 the deductible would be waived.
 In option 2, if there was a large claim, the deductible would only be waived after $10,000 of loss.

-Since Amanda had no intention or need to make small claims, she also decided to increase her savings on her policy by 20 percent by choosing a $1,000 deductible; saving a lot more money for the increased deductible on her annual insurance costs, and resting easy knowing she would not even have to pay the deductible if the claim was more than $5,000.
-Based on what she learned about the deductible waiver, the decision was easy.
+Since Amanda had no intention or need to make small claims, they also decided to increase the savings on the policy by 20% by choosing a $1,000 deductible—saving a lot more money for the increased deductible on her annual insurance costs, and resting easy knowing they would not even have to pay the deductible if the claim was more than $5,000.
+Based on what they learned about the deductible waiver, the decision was easy.

 Example of a Waiver of Deductible in a Large Claim

-John has a major water damage claim due to water getting into his house following a storm.
-He has a $1,500 insurance deductible, but because the cost of the damage is over $25,000 and his policy has a large loss waiver of deductible for losses over $25,000, he does not need to pay the deductible in his claim.
-He was glad he saved money by taking a higher deductible, and also that his insurance policy has a fairly low waiver of deductible limit.
-Overall, the combination of these two things saved John a lot of money on his insurance.
+John has a major water damage claim due to water getting into their house following a storm.
+They have a $1,500 insurance deductible, but because the cost of the damage is over $25,000 and the policy has a large loss waiver of deductible for losses over $25,000, they do not need to pay the deductible in the claim.
+They were glad to have saved money by taking a higher deductible, and also that the insurance policy has a low waiver of deductible limit.
+Overall, the combination of these two things saved John a lot of money on insurance.

 The terminology for disappearing, loyalty, or vanishing deductibles can be confusing.
 One way to understand the difference is in the dollar value of the waived deductible.

-- In home insurance, large loss deductible waivers normally would be included in the policy wording and deal with larger losses for thousands of dollars.
+- In home insurance, large loss deductible waivers normally would be included in the policy wording and deal with larger claims that are for losses for thousands of dollars.

 Each company handles this kind of perk differently and sets different conditions.
-Some companies may not even offer the options, although in today's competitive marketplace it is likely that you will find some variation of the concept if you shop your insurance around to get the best deal or speak to a broker who is familiar with many insurance company benefits.
+Some companies may not even offer the option, although in today's competitive marketplace it is likely that you will find some variation of the concept if you shop your insurance around.

 What Is a Loyalty Based Disappearing Deductible?

-Insurance companies are always looking for ways to increase customer loyalty or take a leading edge over their competitors.
+Insurance companies are always looking for ways to increase customer loyalty or get a leading edge over their competitors.
 The vanishing, disappearing or deductible free policy may be one of the ways an insurance company will gear their policy to seem more appealing to a consumer.
-Some car insurance companies refer to this as the option to purchase a "waiver of deductible".
+Some car insurance companies refer to this as the option to purchase a "waiver of deductible."

 Although it has it's advantages, keep in mind you may be paying a little more for this kind of coverage.
-If that is the case, then you may want to weigh the cost of your deductible free policy against the cost of a policy with a deductible, especially if you are not worried about small claims.
+Weigh the cost of your deductible free policy against the cost of a policy with a deductible, especially if you are not worried about small claims.

 How a Disappearing Deductible Loyalty Program Can Save You Money

-If, for example, your insurance company offers you the possibility of having a $500 disappearing deductible, then you could use this as a strategy to get a $1000 deductible, and only really have to pay the first $500 in a claim because they are waiving up to $500 (the maximum ceiling) of it due to your loyalty and good claims record.
-So you pay $500 in the claim, but benefit from the discount of a $1,000 deductible policy price which could be 20 percent less.
+For example, your insurance company offers you the possibility of having a $500 disappearing deductible.
+You could use this as a strategy to get a $1000 deductible, and only really have to pay the first $500 in a claim because they are waiving up to $500 due to your loyalty and good claims record.
+So you pay $500 in the claim but benefit from the discount of a $1,000 deductible which could be on average 20 percent less in premium.

-Advertisements will promote these loyalty or disappearing deductibles, and there is no doubt it is nice not to pay a deductible in a claim; in a major loss, the disappearing deductible may be washed out by the waiver, and this is something to think about.
+Advertisements will promote loyalty or disappearing deductibles but keep in mind that in a major loss, the disappearing deductible may be washed out by the waiver.

-Julie's car was broken into while she was out holiday shopping.
-Her car had broken windows and some other damage, but the thieves also made off with $1,500 of gifts she had in the trunk.
+Let's say Julie's car was broken into while they were out holiday shopping.
+The car had broken windows and some other damage, but the thieves also made off with $1,500 of gifts that were in the trunk.

-If Julie had insured her home and car with an insurance company that only charges one deductible when the home policy and car policy are required to pay in a claim, she would have saved herself $500.
-Instead, she paid both deductibles which ended up costing her a lot more.
+If Julie had insured the home and car with an insurance company that only charges one deductible when the home policy and car policy are required to pay in a claim, they would have saved $500.
+Instead, they paid both deductibles which ended up costing a lot more.

-There are two ways to save money with insurance, one is before a claim, when you are looking at what you pay for policy premiums and the other is after a claim, when you see how much money you will really get.
+There are a few ways to save money with insurance.
+One is before a claim when you are looking at what you pay for policy premiums and the other is after a claim when you see how much money you will really get.
 Ideally, you find a way to do both.

-Insuring yourself with one company so that you eliminate multiple deductibles in claims that affect both home and car, also saves you money.
+- Insuring yourself with one company so that you eliminate multiple deductibles in a claim that affects both home and car, also saves you money.

 If you are still looking for ways to save money on your home insurance, you may want to check out your home insurance coverage options and see if you have the right policy for your needs.

-Insurance companies are very competitive when it comes to getting or retaining business, sometimes it might pay to shop around for your insurance or negotiate with your home or car insurance until one combination of the policies you need gives you the lowest overall price.
+Insurance companies are very competitive when it comes to getting or retaining business, sometimes it might pay to shop around for your insurance or negotiate with your home or car insurance to get the lowest overall price.